gicentre/elm-vegalite/docs/changeNotes.md

 ### Additions

 - `axcoLabelExpr` and `axcoTickCount` for configuring default label transformations and tick counts (VL 4.4)
+- `axLabelOffset` for offsetting axis labels from their tick marks.

+* `axStyle` and `coAxisStyles` for named style configuration of axis properties (VL 4.4).

+- `coMarkStyles` in place of previous `coNamedStyles` for greater naming consistency.

+### Deprecations

+- `coNamedStyle` and `coNamedStyles` both deprecated in favour of `coMarkStyles`.
+Provides greater naming consistency with the addition of (VL 4.4) `coAxisStyles`.

 ### Other Changes

 - `maText` now respects multi-line strings.

-- Simplified Likert gallery example to use multi-line text literals.
+* Simplified Likert gallery example to use multi-line text literals.

+- Replaced now deprecated `coNamedStyle` and `coNamedStyles` with `coMarkStyles` in gallery examples and test.

 ---